Overview of Bohmian Mechanics: Bohmian Mechanics for a Single Particle

 \subsection{Basic postulates for a single-particle}

-After introducing the reader to the language of trajectories for quantum mechanics (and wave functions for classical mechanics), we can state the basic postulates of the Bohmian theory for a single particle.
-They synthesize in a few sentences all the discussions done up to here.
+After introducing the reader to the language of trajectories for quantum mechanics (and wave functions for classical mechanics), we can state the basic postulates of the Bohmian theory for a single particle. hey summarize in a few sentences all the discussions held so far.
 In general, the postulates of any physical theory can be presented in different compatible ways.
 For example, classical mechanics can be postulated from Newton's laws or Hamilton's principle.
-We follow here the standard presentation of Bohmian mechanics that involves a small number of ingredients \cite{om.Holand1993,om.Valentini2006,om.appraisal,om.Durrllibre}.\\
+We follow here the standard presentation of Bohmian mechanics that involves a smaller number of ingredients \cite{om.Holand1993,om.Valentini2006,om.Bohmian1996,om.Durrllibre,om.reviewabc,om.llibreph}.\\

-\textbf{FIRST POSTULATE}: \textit{The dynamics of a single particle in a quantum system is defined by a trajectory $x[t]$ that moves continuously under the guidance of a wave function $\psi(x,t)$.
+\textbf{FIRST POSTULATE}: \textit{The dynamics of a single particle in a single experiment in a quantum system is defined by a trajectory $x[t]$ that moves continuously under the guidance of a wave function $\psi(x,t)$.
 The wave function $\psi(x,t)$ is a solution of the Schr\"odinger equation:}

 \textit{The trajectory $x[t]$ is obtained by time-integrating the particle velocity $v[t]$ defined as:}

 \textit{where $J(x,t)$ is the (ensemble) current density given by:}

 \textit{The initial position $x[t_0]$ and velocity $v[t_0]$ must be specified to completely determine the trajectory $x[t]$.} \\